The Gold Standard for Outdoor Guiding/Recreation

 The following items should be packed for each class:

-- Pack to put everything in (2500 cu in or large) or duffle bag
+- Backpack to put everything in

-- Raingear tops and Bottoms (no ponchos, water proof versus water resistant)
+- Raingear tops and Bottoms

 - 2 Warm Hats (synthetic* or wool)